tomasgalvanhuerta/Weather-App-Take-Home-Test/Weather App Take Home Test/README.md

 Did not have time to test the error handling, hopefully it works, ran out of time Also creating a card for the array of cities needs to be done Objects are created are testable

+I left some notes on the UI, because this seems like an Android type of UI, which was a curveball

 - Tomas